stripe/stripe-terminal-android/README.md

 # Requirements

-The Stripe Terminal Android SDK is compatible with apps supporting Android API level 21 and above.
+The Stripe Terminal Android SDK is compatible with apps supporting Android API level 21* and above.
 Apps can be written using Kotlin or [Java 8](https://developer.android.com/studio/write/java8-support).

+\* Note that attempting to override `minSdkVersion` to decrease the minimum supported API level will not work due to internal runtime API level validation.

 # Try the example app